About

 Gameplay

-The game takes place over 6 levels in which the player travels up the screen and confronts waves of enemies which are configured to move in various curve patterns, or hold still as stationary obstacles.
+The game fits the Shoot-’em-up genre, although it does dip into Bullet Hell in some areas.
+There are 6 levels in total where the player travels up the screen, confronting waves of enemies.
 The end of each level features a boss fight with more elaborate attack patterns and larger, more detailed artwork.

-The player controls a fighter craft which can fire bullets in a straight line, or overheat their weapon to fire a spread-shot attack.
-This small detail alone provides the player with a constant moment-to-moment choice of how to deal with enemies.
+The player controls a fighter craft that can fire bullets in a straight line, or overheat their weapon by continuously firing to shoot a spread-shot.
+This overheating system provides the player with a constant moment-to-moment choice of how to deal with enemies.
 Whether to carefully manage their shots to keep a high fire rate or opt for a slower but wider spread shot.
 Each weapon has its advantages and in some cases there is a correct choice.

-As for level progression, I went for a world map which offers the player a chance to play levels one after the other, as they see fit.
-Once all have been completed The Complete Saga is unlocked which offers a classic arcade experience of playing through each level in sequence in one sitting.
+A world map offers the player each level in sequence, allowing them to replay as they see fit.
+Once all levels have been completed, The Complete Saga is unlocked which offers a classic arcade experience of playing through each level back-to-back.

-Each level has 3 medals to signify the player’s progression.
-One medal is earned for completion, while 2 more can be earned for ensuring all enemies are destroyed, and for not taking any hits.
-If a player earns all medals in one go, they then earn a special Perfect Clear medal, and a Steam achievement.
-Getting Perfect Clears on all levels will unlock the second epilogue.
+Each level has 3 medals to signify the player’s performance.
+Medals are earned for completing the level, destroying all enemies, and taking no hits.
+If a player earns all medals in one go, they then earn a special Perfect Clear medal, and a matching Steam achievement.
+Getting Perfect Clears on all levels is a requirement to unlock the True Ending.

-The bosses were simultaneously the most interesting and challenging part of the game to make.
-I had a lot of fun coming up with silly ideas and seeing them come to life, but due to their size and complexity each boss took a long time to draw, and then code.
-A few of them were significantly reworked throughout development as well.
-The basic code which controls how the bosses move from one attack phase to another was shared between them all, but beyond that they are all built very differently, so still took a long time to develop.
+The bosses were the most interesting and challenging part of the game for me.
+I had a lot of fun coming up with silly ideas and seeing them come to life, but due to their size and complexity each boss took a long time to draw and code.
+Some time was saved, even with some code being shared between them.

 Achievements

-Every designer loves designing an achievement list, and it’s clear why.
-Making a collectable set images for people to gradually earn is a very satisfying concept.
-For God Is Debt I kept it simple and had planned to have only 30, which were pruned down to just 25.
-For each level there is an achievement for completing it, Perfect Clearing it, and fulfilling an extra challenge unique to each level.
+Every designer loves a good achievement list.
+Making a collectable set images for people to earn is a very fun concept.
+I kept it simple, ending up with just 25 achievements, each level has one for completion, Perfect Clearing, and fulfilling an extra unique challenge.
 In addition to these there are a few others for Saga Mode, viewing each Epilogue, and some general level completion ones.
-I gave them unified borders so it was clear how they are categorised.
+I gave them unified borders so it was clear how they are grouped together.

 Narrative

-The game jam which this was originally made for was themed on anti-capitalism, and the narrative didn’t change for the full game.
+The game jam which this was originally made for was themed on anti-capitalism.
 It would be quite easy to make the case that most games are narratively focussed on that exact theme.
 Abe’s Exoddus (my favourite game), and many of the early Ratchet & Clank entries (my favourite series) are quite explicitly anti-capitalist, with the main characters seeking to right the wrongs of the world around them, being the Magog Cartel, Chairman Drek, or another businessman villain.

 The name of the game “God Is Debt” sums up the world quite accurately, goofy pun aside.
-Capitalism has been so revered and worshipped to the point that it has manifested into literal gods which I named Paradigms, or ‘para-dimes’, a terrible pun not even worth mentioning.
+Capitalism has been so revered and worshipped to the point that it has manifested into literal gods which I named Paradigms, from ‘para-dimes’.
 Each Paradigm is a reflection of a symptom, or phenomenon of capitalism, and rules over a domain which also fits the theme, some more obvious than others:

-The player, only referred to as ‘comrade’, travels between each realm, where they are occasionally contacted by two colleagues who also remain unnamed.
-A scientist, and a commander.
-They comment at the start of each level, before boss fights, and if I felt the need to draw attention to anything in particular, such as a new mechanic.
+The player, only referred to as ‘comrade’, travels between each realm, where they are occasionally contacted by two colleagues who also remain unnamed: a scientist, and a commander.
+They comment at the start of each level, before a boss fight, and occasionally to highlight a new mechanic.
 Sometimes a Paradigm will butt in and make a comment too.
 Dialogue is delivered via a popup dialogue box, but due to the auto-scrolling nature of the game, I kept these to a minimum.
 So there are only about 20 interactions throughout the game, each very brief.

 Sprites